 Q: I don’t see my specific work role in the NICE Framework.
 How can I find it or request it to be added?

 A: In exploring the NICE Framework, you may not find that one work role that describes the cybersecurity work you perform.
-Your work may be defined by KSAs and Tasks from several work roles.
+Your work may be defined by Knowledge, Skills, and Tasks from several work roles.
 If you would like to request a modification to the NICE Framework, follow the guidance in the change request process.
-Recent work to reintroduce competencies to the NICE Framework include the development of a pivot table tool that enables you to see KSAs related to competencies.
-If you were to identify competencies that you demonstrate in your work, you could then pull KSAs from the pivot table tool to describe your cybersecurity role.

-A: While the NICE Framework does not include measurement of proficiencies or competencies, there are supplemental resources that do.
+A: Competencies are re-introduced to the NICE Framework with 800-181 revision 1.
+A list of Competencies are being developed and will be provided as draft supplemental material in early 2021.
+While the NICE Framework does not include measurement of proficiencies, there are supplemental resources that do.
 Draft NISTIR 8193, NICE Framework Work Role Capability Indicators: Indicators for Performing Work Roles, documents the opinions of Federal subject matter experts regarding education, certification, training, experiential learning, and continuous learning that could signal an increased ability to perform a given NICE Framework work role.
-Additionally, an updated draft to NIST SP 800-16, will enable one to define an organizationally specific cybersecurity role that can be used to develop or identify training that will prepare one to perform the work required by one’s organization.
-It reintroduces competencies and maps each KSA to one of those competencies.

 Q: Will the NICE Framework be updated and how can I provide input?

-A: The NICE Framework is a living document that will be updated via revision updates periodically based on input from a Request for Comments issued in November 2019.
-NICE will consider recommendations (change requests) for expansion, update/correction, withdrawal, or integration of NICE Framework components from the RFC and also use the process described on the NICE Framework Revisions web page for input.
+A: The NICE Framework is a living document that will be updated via revision updates periodically.
+NICE will consider recommendations (change requests) for expansion, update/correction, withdrawal, or integration of NICE Framework components via the process described on the NICE Framework Revisions web page for input.

 Q: What is the difference between the NICE Framework and the Cybersecurity Framework?